oss-slu/DigitalBonesBox/.github/pull_request_template.md

 ## How to write it:
 Describe the changes in a straightforward manner, focusing on the end results or the functionality that is impacted.
 Avoid mentioning specific files or technical details here.

-# 3. Why it was Changed
+# 2. Why it was Changed
 ## What it is:
-A justification or reasoning behind the changes—explaining why the modification was necessary.
-## How to write it:
 Describe the problem that prompted the change or how the new feature can benefit users.

 # 3. How it was Changed